Rahulkumar-G/LimAuto/README.md

 The `frontend/` directory contains a small React component `MetricsPage.tsx`.
 It visualizes success vs. failure as a pie chart and shows a 24‑hour trendline with stacked areas using Recharts.

+`AgentStatusPanel.tsx` retrieves `/api/agent-starts` so you can view when each agent began executing.

 ## Documentation
 Comprehensive documentation lives in the [docs/](docs/) directory.
 If you find an issue, please report it on the [issue tracker](https://github.com/yourorg/langgraphbook/issues).